 Perfect Draft Series: Drafting 6th in a 12-Team PPR League

-This season, 4for4.com has brought back the Draft Analyzer software, one of the most powerful drafting tools available today.
-Draft Analyzer already comes preloaded with John Paulsen’s award-winning projections for 4for4 subscribers, and the software uses those projections to create rankings based on your league's nuances.
-In addition to rankings customized for your specific league settings, Draft Analyzer adjusts its suggestions dynamically throughout your draft based on position scarcity and outputs an optimal draft plan tailored specifically to your needs.
+This season, 4for4.com has brought back the Draft Hero software, one of the most powerful drafting tools available today.
+Draft Hero already comes preloaded with John Paulsen’s award-winning projections for 4for4 subscribers, and the software uses those projections to create rankings based on your league's nuances.
+In addition to rankings customized for your specific league settings, Draft Hero adjusts its suggestions dynamically throughout your draft based on position scarcity and outputs an optimal draft plan tailored specifically to your needs.

-The most unique and exciting feature of Draft Analyzer is the ability to customize your draft plan and identify players that you want to target and avoid.
+The most unique and exciting feature of Draft Hero is the ability to customize your draft plan and identify players that you want to target and avoid.
 You can specify the rounds that you want to draft certain positions and add players to your target or avoid list.
-Players on your avoid list will be removed from Draft Analyzer’s suggestions and targeted players will be highlighted as their ADP approaches, even if Draft Analyzer doesn’t consider that player an optimal pick.
+Players on your avoid list will be removed from Draft Hero’s suggestions and targeted players will be highlighted as their ADP approaches, even if Draft Hero doesn’t consider that player an optimal pick.

 For this draft, I will be picking from the six hole in a 12-team PPR league that starts 1 QB, 2 RB, 3 WR, 1 TE, 1 RB/WR/TE Flex, 1 DST, and 1 Kicker with six bench spots.
 QB and TE are capped at two per roster and no team can select more than one DST or kicker.